Get your EIN in as fast as 7 business days. Apply now for $49

 Receive Your EIN

-Your existing CRN has no bearing on your US EIN application.
-The IRS does not ask for or verify foreign tax IDs.
-Your passport is sufficient identification.
+Your CRN plays no part in this application.
+The IRS does not ask for or verify a UK CRN, UTR, or VAT number.
+Your passport is sufficient identification on Line 7b.

 Do You Need Both Numbers?